 - Page views per visit on average (i.e. whether a user is engaging with multiple pieces of your content when they do visit)

-- Average views per post (the average reach of your work)
+- Average views per post (the middle reach of your work)

 4. Traffic Source

-The referral sources for your blog will inform you of the locations (and websites) from which readers are visiting it, as well as how they discovered it.
+The referral sources for your blog will inform you of the locations (and websites) from which readers visit it, as well as how they discovered it.

-Use this information to spot issues with your blog’s visibility and to assist determine the possible causes of your blog’s poor traffic.
-Is the majority of your traffic coming from social media platforms despite your active social media promotion, or is it the opposite?
+Use this information to spot issues with your blog’s visibility and to assist in determining the possible causes of your blog’s poor traffic.
+Despite your active social media promotion, is most of your traffic coming from social media platforms, or is it the opposite?

-Make sure your blog content is optimized with the keywords your target audience uses to search so that it is found in search engines.
-You should also devote some resources to promoting your blog on the websites where your audience is most likely to be found.
+Ensure your blog content is optimized with the keywords your target audience uses to search so that it is found in search engines.
+You should also devote resources to promoting your blog on the websites where your audience is most likely to be found.

 5. Bounce Rate

-The bounce rate of your blog will show you how frequently readers leave without visiting any other pages.
+Your blog’s bounce rate will show how frequently readers leave without visiting any other pages.

-However, if visitors are frequently switching from your blog to a different website, you should take steps to improve the caliber of your content.
+However, if visitors frequently switch from your blog to a different website, you should take steps to improve the caliber of your content.

 Knowing your data analytics will not only help you take your business to new heights but also help you grow as an entrepreneur.
-You are capable of making much more informed decisions, tracking your result, and understanding the market better.
-So, if you have not started tracking your data then you should begin doing it, NOW!
+You can make much more informed decisions, track your result, and understand the market better.
+So, if you have not started tracking your data, you should begin doing it NOW!

 Follow our easy guide (above) to add Google Analytics plugin to your WordPress site and enjoy the benefits.

 Do you have any suggestions for us?
-Let us know in the comment box below. we would also love to hear some of your future topic suggestions, so drop some for us!
-Stay tuned for more articles, see you.
+Let us know in the comment box below.
+We would love to hear your future topic suggestions, so drop some for us!
+Stay tuned for more articles; see you.